mrblomblo/blombooru/README.md

 1. **Download the required files**

     Create a folder for Blombooru (e.g., `blombooru`), then download the `docker-compose.yml` and `example.env` files from the [latest release](https://github.com/mrblomblo/blombooru/releases/latest) and place them inside it.
+(Optionally, if you plan to use GPU acceleration, also download hwaccel.yml).

 2. **Customize the environment variables**
     Create a copy of the `example.env` file and name it `.env`.
 Then open the newly created file with your favorite text editor and edit the values after the `=` on each row.
 The most important one to change is the example password assigned to `POSTGRES_PASSWORD`.
 The others *can* stay as they are, unless, for example, port 8000 is already in use by another program.